-Of course, after a while, most of them will be gone and the gym will once again be the dungeon of sweat and solitude you know and love, and you can resume your routine without further interruption.
+Of course, after a while most of them will be gone and the gym will once again be the dungeon of sweat and solitude you know and love, so you can resume your routine without further interruption.
 But you shouldn't have to wait for that.
 That's why we designed the ultimate plan for avoiding gym crowds while still getting in the workouts you need to add slabs of muscle.

 Here are our best tips for navigating a crowded gym:

-For instance, if the pair is stepups and bench presses, you'll do the stepups and rest, then hit the bench presses and rest again.
+For instance, if the pair is stepups and bench press, you'll do the stepups and rest, then hit the bench press and rest again.
 Notice that the exercises work unrelated muscle groups (in this case, legs and chest).
 That means each muscle group will have ample time to recover before it's worked again, allowing you to lift heavier weights and ultimately stimulate more muscle on your next set.

-On the other hand, if the gym is particularly crowded, but you're feeling strong and focused, you might decide to let 'er rip and go heavy for six reps (a better strength workout).
+On the other hand, if the gym is particularly crowded but you're feeling strong and focused, you might decide to let 'er rip and go heavy for six reps (a better strength workout).
 The more reps you perform, the longer the set will last.
 (Note: You can choose how heavy you want to lift from one exercise to the next, one set after another—you don't have to commit beforehand to low reps or high reps for every exercise.)